 You can recognize serious efforts of companies, on the other hand, by the fact that they have a clear, logical Sustainability Strategy for environmental protection and climate neutrality pursue, which goes into detail.

 10. questions and hints are not taken seriously

-For the next tip on how to recognize greenwashing, you can simply contact the respective provider directly.
-How are inquiries and tips from customers responded to?
-If you are not taken seriously with your concern, this is usually a bad sign.
+For the next tip on recognizing greenwashing, you can simply contact the respective provider directly.
+How do they respond to customer queries and comments?
+If you are not taken seriously with your request, this is usually a bad sign.

 Be sure to also take a look at the respective Company philosophy.
 Do you act transparently?
 For example, a brand can speak out against greenwashing if it is honest and self-critical.

 Know greenwashing techniques to recognize greenwashing!

 There are simply still too many loopholes that brands can use to give themselves a greener image.
 You are probably never absolutely safe fromto fall for this form of consumer deception.

 But by staying informed, knowing the facts and genuine quality seals, always taking a look at the product composition, asking manufacturers, using informative apps such as CodeCheck and buying second-hand goods more often and displaying a healthy basic skepticism, you can counteract consumer deception, at least preventively and greenwashing can be ruled out with a high degree of probability.

 I hope I was able to help you with the tips in this article.
 Do you have any questions, tips or further examples?
 Or would you like to share your own experiences with the industry's greenwashing tricks with me and the readers?
 Then please write me a comment below this article.